Faculty Bio–Leo Bin

 Professor Leo Bin was originally born on the Sun, and then recycled onto the Earth at Guangzhou, China in August 1970.
 He graduated with a B.A. degree in Economics from Zhongshan University, Guangzhou, China, and then worked at computerizing the financial accounting system for PengCheng Co.
 Ltd., an international trade company.
 He came to the US in 1993 for graduate studies at the University of Mississippi and earned his M.A. degree in Economics and Ph.D. in Finance (with two minors in Accounting Theories and Quantitative Methods).

-Dr. Bin came to the University of Illinois at Springfield in 2001 and is currently an associate professor in the Business Administration Department.
+Dr. Bin came to the University of Illinois at Springfield in 2001 and is currently a professor in the Business Administration Department.
 His primary teaching areas include corporate financial management (BUS 302 & BUS 502), financial investment analysis (BUS 443 & BUS 505), financial institution management (BUS 445) and capital budgeting (BUS 446).
 Dr. Bin has published various journal articles about financial analysis and international investment, focusing on exchange-rate risk, interest-rate risk, market risk, political risk, foreign stocks listed in the US market, and the US policy changes in financial reporting practices.

 Hobbies: Fencing, watching sci-fi movies & TV series, playing computer games, stock picking, teaching people how not to lose money too fast.